 Peter O’Toole Dies – Sunderland Fan

 To begin with, Sunderland AFC has lost one of its most famous supporters.
-Indeed, Peter O’Toole dies, a massive lads fan has died on 14th December 2013 after a long illness.
-So, without delay, here is an article about the great man – Peter O’Toole Dies.
+Indeed, Peter O’Toole dies, a massive lads fan, has died on 14th December 2013 after a long illness.
+So, without delay, here is an article about the great man.

 To begin with, Peter O’Toole declared his love for Sunderland when he realised his roots were firmly on Wearside.
-All in all, Peter O’Toole researched his family tree and it led him to Wearside.
+Generally speaking, Peter O’Toole researched his family tree and it led him to Wearside.
 This is also where his father worked.
 Indeed, many of his relatives lived here in the early part of the 1900’s.
 In fact, rumours were that the police ran his father out of town.
-In view of all this, Peter O’Toole still became very interested in Sunderland.
+Despite this, Peter O’Toole still became very interested in Sunderland.

 In any event, if ever anyone summed up what it means to appreciate their roots, it was this man.
 The Sunderland Forum and this Wearside Online Blog also fully appreciate the respect given by this great man to Wearside.

 A film biography of Peter O’Toole’s life would be a good view in light of his colourful past.
 Of course, topped off with a mention of his affiliation with Sunderland and the football team he supported.
-In short, what a movie that would make!
+What a movie that would make!

 Peter O’Toole’s Films